Vision screen children starting at age 3 for a lifetime of healthy eyes.

 Fortunately, early detection through vision screening begins as young as age 3.
 It is a fast, inexpensive, non-invasive and fun activity for children.
 It’s often easier to perform vision screening in a preschool than in a pediatrician’s office because the child feels comfortable and at ease.

-During the screening our PBNC certified vision screening volunteers perform an external inspection of the eye on each child, looking for any observable symptoms of eye problems.
+During the screening our PBNC certified vision screeners perform an external inspection of the eye on each child, looking for any observable symptoms of eye problems.
 Then the volunteer screeners will play the “Eye Game” with the children, which is a fun term for the acuity test.
 The acuity test measures the distance vision of each child with a vision chart.

-The volunteers will send home a parent letter with each child explaining to the parents their child’s results and a referral packet for any child who displays symptoms of an eye problem or did not pass the acuity test.
+The screeners will send home a parent letter with each child explaining to the parents their child’s results and a referral packet for any child who displays symptoms of an eye problem or did not pass the acuity test.